Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

 The biggest fish in the world

-Say the word "whale shark" (or requin-baleine in English) in the middle of an assembly of divers and you will immediately see their eyes shine.
+Say the word "whale shark" (or requin-baleine in French) in the middle of an assembly of divers and you will immediately see their eyes shine.
 Of course, it is the biggest fish in the world.
 And the most harmless of the great sharks.
-Enough to make the webbed human beings stir...
+Enough to make the human beings wearing fins stir...

 Moreover, the animal is stylish, with its white geometrical tattoos on its huge tapered body.
 Really, in my eyes, it is the most beautiful and coolest of all sharks!